 And when you venture outside, you’re not holding onto anything.
 Stabilization, then, must come from YOU.

 If you’ve taught your body to depend on that one hand holding onto the treadmill, you have caused your body to regress, not progress.

 Why do people hold onto a treadmill with one hand?

 Typically, they switch hands every so often during their walk or jog.
 One person told me she gets dizzy.
-The most common reason is that people think they’ll lose their balance.
+The most common reason seems to be that people think they’ll lose their balance.

 By keeping one hand on a treadmill, you will create an uneven gait pattern, even if you switch hands and give each hand equal time on the rails or bar.

 Switching hands doesn’t matter because while you’re walking with that one hand on the bar or rail, here’s what’s happening:

 Your hips are moving unevenly.
 One side of your upper body is locked up while the other side is moving.

 The hip on the side of the hand that’s holding on is overcompensating to make up for the immobilized upper body on that same side.